Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

-\begin{corollary} \begin{enumerate} \item The number of complex connected components of $\cM$ has finite expectation. \item The number of loops of $\cM$ is a.s. finite. \end{enumerate} \end{corollary} \begin{proof} The proof is analogous to the proof of Theorem 4.5 in \cite{goldschmidtScalingLimitCritical2019}. \end{proof} \begin{corollary} The SCCs of $\cM$ all have different lengths almost surely. \end{corollary} \begin{proof} The proof is analogous to the proof of Proposition 4.6 in \cite{goldschmidtScalingLimitCritical2019}. \end{proof} Write $\cC$ for the SCCs of $\cM$ and $\mathbf{C}_l$ for those of $\cM_l$, in decreasing order of length, with $\cM_l$ as defined in Subsection \ref{subsubsec.samplecontinuousobject}.
+\begin{proposition} The SCCs of $\cM$ all have different lengths almost surely. \end{proposition} Write $\cC$ for the SCCs of $\cM$ and $\mathbf{C}_l$ for those of $\cM_l$, in decreasing order of length, with $\cM_l$ as defined in Subsection \ref{subsubsec.samplecontinuousobject}.
 Write $\cC_{\text{cplx}}$ for the list of complex components of $\cC$ in decreasing order of length.
 For sequences $(K_1,\dots, K_j)$ and $(J_1,\dots,J_k)$ of directed multigraphs, write $(J_1,\dots,J_k)\equiv(K_1,\dots, K_j)$ if $j=k$ and $J_i$ is isomorphic to $K_i$ for each $i\leq j$.
-Extend this notation naturally to the case where one or both of the sequences has edge lengths by ignoring the edge lengths. \begin{corollary} Let $K_1,\dots, K_j$ be a finite sequence consisting of $3$-regular strongly connected directed multigraphs or loops.
+Extend this notation naturally to the case where one or both of the sequences has edge lengths by ignoring the edge lengths. \begin{theorem} Let $K_1,\dots, K_j$ be a finite sequence consisting of $3$-regular strongly connected directed multigraphs or loops.
 We have

 Assuming that $K_1,\dots, K_j$ are all complex, we also have that